-You’ve probably seen it before: you walk into a room and take a look up at the ceiling only to notice there’s a smoke alarm.
+You’ve probably seen it before: You walk into a room and look up at the ceiling only to notice there’s a smoke alarm.
 Nothing strange about that, right?
-But then you notice there’s a red light blinking on the device and you think to yourself “why is that smoke alarm blinking and why is the light red?
+But then you notice there’s a red light blinking on it, and you think, “why is that smoke alarm blinking, and why is the light red?
 That could be a problem, right?”

 Why Do Smoke Alarms Blink?

-Just about every single residential smoke alarm blinks.
+Just about every residential smoke alarm blinks.
 This indicates that the battery/power supply is working properly.
-With that said, a red light will flash all the time if it’s operating correctly, but only about once or twice every minute or so.
-If it’s blinking more frequently than that, it probably means that it’s functioning in “hush mode” which means the alarm was silenced for a particular reason.
+That said, a red light will flash all the time if it’s operating correctly, but only about once or twice every minute or so.

 You may also notice your smoke alarm has a green light.
-This means that AC power is operating the smoke alarm so if it goes out, it means the power has been interrupted.
-If this is the case, check the circuit breaker and the wiring in order to fix the problem.
+This means that AC power is operating the smoke alarm, so if it goes out, it means the power has been interrupted.
+If this is the case, check the circuit breaker and the wiring to fix the problem.

-According to yearly data, some 485 Americans lose their life to house fires and more than 2,305 get injured.
-Having a working smoke detector system properly installed by professional electricians will provide superior protection to you and your family.
+According to yearly data, some 485 Americans lose their life to house fires, and over 2,305 get injured.
+Having a working smoke detector system properly installed by professional electricians will provide superior protection for you and your family.

 Don’t become part of one of those staggering statistics.